Prime Minister of the United Kingdom: Appointment

-In modern times, much of the process involving prime ministerial appointments is informally governed by constitutional conventions and authoritative sources, like The Cabinet Manual, paragraphs 2.7 to 2.20 and 3.1 to 3.2.
+In modern times, much of the process involving prime ministerial appointments is informally governed by constitutional conventions and with the rules and processes described by authoritative sources such as The Cabinet Manual.

 The prime minister is appointed by the monarch, through the exercise of the royal prerogative.
-In the past, the monarch has used personal choice to dismiss or appoint a prime minister (the last time being in 1834), but it is now the case that they should not be drawn into party politics.
+In the past, the monarch has used personal choice to dismiss or appoint a prime minister (the last time being in 1834), but it is now the convention that the monarch should not be drawn into party politics.
+Bogdanor states that throughout the 18th and 19th centuries, the monarch often appointed the prime minister based on their personal preference, regardless of whether they have great or little public support.

+If a prime minister (incumbent or otherwise) leads their party to victory in a general election and gains an overall majority in the House of Commons, they will be invited by the monarch to form a new government.
+Following the invitation, the prime minister will be driven to Buckingham Palace to meet the monarch.
+The meeting between the monarch and the incoming prime minister is a moment for the latter to pledge their loyalty to the monarch and be invited to form a new government.
+The prime minister is expected to bow before the monarch in a ceremony known as "kissing hands".
+Following this, the prime minister is officially appointed the head of His Majesty's government.

 The prime minister "...holds that position by virtue of his or her ability to command the confidence of the House of Commons, which in turn commands the confidence of the electorate, as expressed through a general election."
 By convention, the prime minister is also an MP and is normally the leader of the political party that commands a majority in the House of Commons.

 Prime Minister's Office

 The Prime Minister's Office helps the prime minister to 'establish and deliver the government's overall strategy and policy priorities, and to communicate the government's policies to Parliament, the public and international audiences'.
 The Prime Minister's Office is formally part of the Cabinet Office, but the boundary between its work and that of the wider Cabinet Office can be unclear; the wider Cabinet Office might carry out very similar work.
 Peter Hennessy has claimed that this overall arrangement means there is in fact effectively a Prime Minister's Department, though it is not called this.

+The Prime Minister's Office was officially created in 1916 by David Lloyd George during World War I, which marked the first formal recognition of the office of prime minister and established it as an independent institution from other entities within government, with staff to support the coordination of government policy.
+This development came as a response to the demands of wartime governance, as Lloyd George's leadership needed a more centred and efficient executive function.